 You should not make any firm decisions on an exhibition based on the venue, it is much more about where your target audience is going to be.
 On the other hand, the location of a trade show could significantly impact your expenses.
 Travel, accommodation, and food costs will vary according to the venue and location.

 A large majority of these events have been going for some time and have built a reputation for themselves.
 The Anuga Food Fair is held every other year at the Cologne Messe and is the world’s largest and most important food and beverage exhibition.
 Throughout 100 years they have built a social media following and tens of thousands of returning visitors and exhibitors.
 It is their reputation that keeps people coming back.

 Timing is crucial if you are hoping to make a significant return on investment (ROI).
-Getting the timing right can not only maximise your ROI but can cut your budget in half as well.
-The first thing to consider is your customers buying patterns – is it a good time of year for your business?
+Getting the timing right could bring additional benefits.
+The first thing to consider is your customers’ buying patterns – is it a good time of year for your business?
 Do you usually see an influx in sales at that time of year?
 Will you have something new and exciting to debut?

 A bad space at the right show will make it a bad show for you.
 If you are going to invest in exhibiting, you need to make sure you are getting the best possible space.

 Attending an exhibition is also a good PR opportunity.
 In some cases, the event itself will offer free PR and promotion through their website and social media channels.
 Any media exposure can boost your ROI but to gain the most relevant and effective press coverage you should contact registered media attendees with information about your business.

 You can also ask the exhibition organisers for the press list from previous years, and get your foot in the door before your competitors.
 An industry event with few registered media attendees isn’t necessarily pointless as your target audience could be in attendance.
 Good PR will boost your potential to succeed and should be considered if you are yet to make your mind up about exhibiting at an event.